Amid Protests, Armenian Lawmakers Preserve Ex-President's Place In Power

 Those sentiments are not shared by lawmakers in the Armenian parliament, who voted overwhelmingly Tuesday to elect the former president as prime minister.
 Observing the country's term limits on the chief executive, Sargsyan had already stepped down from the presidency earlier this month with the conclusion of his second term.

-Yet years before the conclusion of that second term, in 2015, Armenian voters approved a constitutional referendum that made a significant change to the country's national power structure.
-With the change, the office of the president was stripped of many of its powers, even as the power of the prime minister was given a substantial boost.
+In 2015, Armenian voters approved a constitutional referendum that made a significant change to the country's national power structure.
+With the change, the office of the president was stripped of many of its powers — even as the power of the prime minister was given a substantial boost.

-Under the terms of the amendment, in Reuters' words, the presidency would "become largely ceremonial."
+The amendment, in Reuters' words, renders the presidency "largely ceremonial."

-Many in the opposition read in the referendum's terms the tea leaves of Sargsyan's future political aspirations, viewing his push for the measure as a means for him to evade limits on his time in power.
-The BBC notes that some, including independent European observers, alleged election irregularities and even vote-rigging — an accusation that also dogged his winning presidential bids in 2008 and in 2013.
+But many people viewed the 2015 changes simply as a mechanism for Sargsyan to remain in power once he was term-limited out of the presidency.
+In fact, the BBC notes that some critics along with independent European observers, alleged election irregularities and even vote-rigging during the referendum — an accusation that also dogged Sargsyan's winning presidential bids in 2008 and in 2013.

-In fact, The Guardian explained in 2016 that large-scale demonstrations against Sargsyan's government became something of a yearly exercise — each year with new demands, from scrapping public transit price hikes to outright regime change.
+In fact, as The Guardian explained in 2016, large-scale demonstrations against Sargsyan's government had become something of a yearly exercise since his 2013 re-election — each year with new demands, from scrapping public transit price hikes to outright regime change.

-This time around, the focus is squarely on Sargsyan himself, who, as Reuters notes, had denied any designs on the premiership — until March, when he expressed new openness to the proposition.
+This time around, the focus is squarely on Sargsyan himself, who as Reuters notes had denied any designs on the premiership — until March, when he expressed openness to the idea.

-The protests, which opened last week, saw clashes Monday between police and the protesters seeking to break through their barbed wire barrier around the parliament building in order to surround it, as they had several other government buildings in the area.
-Local media reported several dozen people were injured in the spasm of violence, including Pashinian.
+The protests began last week, and there were clashes on Monday between police and the protesters seeking to break through a barbed wire barrier around the parliament building in order to surround it, as they had several other government buildings in the area.
+Local media reported several dozen people were injured in the spasm of violence, including Pashinyan.

-The clashes raised concerns from the Human Rights Watch on Monday.
+The clashes raised concerns from the Human Rights Watch.

 "Armenia's authorities should protect people's right to peaceful assembly.
-Any police response needs to be proportionate and in line with United Nations law enforcement standards," the group said in a statement.
+Any police response needs to be proportionate and in line with United Nations law enforcement standards," the group said in a statement on Monday.
 "It is never too late for Armenia's police to turn around their poor record on using excessive force."

 Armen Sarkissian, the politician recently sworn in as Sargsyan's handpicked successor in the presidency, reaffirmed to local media the protesters' rights to gather peacefully in opposition.